-Self-employed persons must have the intention and ability to create their own employment and make a significant contribution to the cultural, artistic or athletic fields in Canada or to create their own employment by purchasing and managing a farm in Canada.
+Self-employed persons must have the intention and ability to create their own employment and make a significant contribution to the cultural, artistic or athletic fields in Canada.

 The experience must consist of qualifying activities.
 Self-employed immigrants must have relevant experience within the five-year period immediately preceding the date of application.